Open-End Mutual Funds: Purchases, Reinvestments, Redemptions, and Taxes

 The dividend, which is taxed as ordinary income, comes from the dividend and interest payments from the fund's portfolio of securities, and from the net profit of selling securities held for less than 1 year.
 The capital gains of a fund are the result of the fund selling securities, held for 1 year or longer, for a net profit.
 Note that whether the net profit from securities sales is considered long-term or short-term depends on how long the mutual fund has owned it — not on how long the shareholder has held shares of the mutual fund.
 That means that shareholders that have held the mutual fund shares for less than a year may still have long-term capital gains income.
 However, if the shareholder redeems her shares for a profit, then the gain on the redemption will be a long-term capital gain only if she held the shares for 1 year or longer.

 Some mutual funds claim to have a tax efficiency, which is accomplished by buying securities that pay no income or only enough to pay operating expenses, and by infrequent selling.
 This leads to fewer taxable events being passed onto shareholders.
 Such a fund must be a growth fund invested mainly in stocks.

 One way to gauge tax efficiency is by looking at the mutual fund's turnover rate, which is the rate the fund buys or sells securities.
-The turnover rate percentage is equal to the lesser of the total sale of securities or purchases divided by the fund's average monthly assets for the year.
+The turnover rate percentage = the lesser of the total sale of securities or purchases divided by the fund's average monthly assets for the year.

 |Turnover Rate %||=||Lesser of Security Sales or Purchases |

 Average Monthly Assets

 For instance, if the fund has a turnover rate of 50%, then it holds its securities for an average of 2 years.
 A 100% rate would indicate an average holding period of 1 year.
 A higher turnover rate will lead to higher taxes for the investors in the fund, unless the fund is suffering losses.